kwartzlab/meeting-minutes/Board Meetings/bm169-20170713/minutes.md

  * 164: There may be an opportunity to work with KW woodworking club, circumstances depending.
  * 165: KW Woodworking Club has relocated successfully.
 Jim to follow up with Ben, Neil, and Drew.
  * 166: KW Woodworking Club may have additional space in their building.
 John to chat with Tony and follow up.
- * 167: John will talk to Tony tomorrow.
+ * 167: John will talk to Tony tomorrow
+ * 169: Doug to follow up with John about meeting with the KW Woodworking Club

 * Warden report (Christine)
   * 163: Christine to investigate the possibilities of a property maintenance warden